nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;can exit the program by typing<br>
 >> `exit`<br><br>

-Now that you have all the commands on hand, go and try it out!
+Now that you have seen how fast, simple and smart sTask can be in managing your mundane tasks, start using it now and become a Champion of your life!<br>

 ## 4. FAQ